 Cons: Unexciting to write on, no “normal” page layouts

-Who this notebook is for: Anyone who wants both sheen and fast drying times
+Who this notebook is for: Anyone who wants solid paper with a variety of notebook options

 Upgrade to this notebook from: Black n’ Red Notebook